MohaIfk/Aegis/README.md

 - [x] `RecordUpload` and `RecordDownload` get data to and from the GPU.
 - [x] `SetKernel`, `SetBuffer`, and `RecordDispatch` run your code.
 - [x] `HostWait` actually waits for the GPU and copies the data back!
+- [x] Real Async! `StreamWait` and `RecordEvent` are now fully implemented with `ID3D12Fences`.
+You can properly synchronize work between multiple streams.

 # Look!
 It's Working!